Manchester, Sheffield and Lincolnshire Railway: Chester and West Cheshire Junction Railway

 The West Cheshire Railway had been denied direct access to Chester in 1861 and 1862.
-Finally an Act of 5 July 1865 authorised the Chester and West Cheshire Junction Railway to build from the West Cheshire Railway at Mouldsworth to a new Chester station, named Northgate.
-The company was acquired by the Cheshire Lines Committee on 10 August 1866.
+Finally an act of 5 July 1865, the Chester and West Cheshire Junction Railway Act 1865 (28 & 29 Vict. c. ccxcii) authorised the Chester and West Cheshire Junction Railway to build from the West Cheshire Railway at Mouldsworth to a new Chester station, named Northgate.
+The company was acquired by the Cheshire Lines Committee (CLC) on 10 August 1866.
 Construction was greatly delayed, and the line was opened on 2 November 1874 for goods trains and on 1 May 1875 for passengers.